 - identification information such as your name(s), contact details (personal and/or business) including addresses, telephone numbers and email addresses, drivers’ license, passport details, date and place of birth;

 - contact and identification details of any third party that you have authorised to negotiate or provide your personal information on your behalf;

-- any correspondence between you and us.
+- personal information contained in any correspondence between you and us.

-When the law authorises or requires us to collect information
+When the law requires or authorises us to collect and hold information

-What we collect via your website activity
+What we collect via our website

 Site Visit Data